william-silversmith/storiarc/README.md

 Storiarc
 ========

 An Android app that assists journalists with note taking by conforming to the domain with special forms for quotes, notes, and deadline integration into Google Calendar.

+You can find the production version of Storiarc here: https://play.google.com/store/apps/details?id=com.storiarc.mobile&hl=en

 License
 ========